ItalyPaleAle/dapr-proposals/0002-RCBS-Crypto-building-block.md

 MAC = HMAC-SHA-256(key = mac-key, message = first 2 lines of the header)
 ```

+> HKDF-SHA-256 is a key derivation function based on HMAC with SHA-256.
+See [RFC 5869 ("HMAC-based Extract-and-Expand Key Derivation Function (HKDF)")](https://www.rfc-editor.org/rfc/rfc5869.html).
+Being based on HMAC, it's not vulnerable to length-extension attacks, so we do not consider necessary using SHA-512 and truncating the output to 256-bits.

 Note that there's one newline character (0x0A) at the end of the MAC, which concludes the header.

 > Because each JSON encoder could produce a slightly different output, when verifying the manifest the MAC should be computed on the exact manifest string as included in the header.
 Verifiers should not re-encode the raw message as JSON.